Wednesday, December 24, 2014

 Pheasant Wing Lure, northwoodsfalconry.com

-The etymological dictionary states that lure is from Frankish *lothr or some other Germanic source. suspect that the Old French word loirre comes from root words like PIE *legh- "lie, lay" and *leugh- "to tell a lie", with the meaning of something like "lie, deceive, conceal, be false", considering that the 'g' might have been replaced by 'r' as in the name of the River Loire in France.
+The etymological dictionary states that lure is from Frankish *lothr or some other Germanic source.
+It seems plausible that the Old French word loirre comes from root words like PIE *legh- "lie, lay" and *leugh- "to tell a lie", with the meaning of something like "lie, deceive, conceal, be false", considering that the 'g' might have been replaced by 'r' as in the name of the River Loire in France.
 The name Loire comes from Latin Liger, which is from the Gaulish name of the river Liga meaning "silt, sediment, deposit, alluvium", from root *legh- "lie, lay".
 False prey might be a bird that lies.
 It does not move it lays still.
 It is false, a lure.
 Which can make it like a trap.
 A lure lies, like a concealed hole in the ground lies, or, even, like soft wet silty earth near a river lies that it is solid ground when it is actually a muddy trapAll that appears solid is not solid and all that appears delicious and edible is not really edible.

 The French word for gait of a horse is allureThe allure "gait; way of walking" of a thoroughbred may be a factor in people choosing a particular hose to bet on in a race such as the Kentucky derby, but it finally comes down to the race.
 You don't necessarily get paid by betting on looks.
 Although looks and talent are often seen together.